jeffyzxc/patient-assistant-dashboard/README.md

 ## Patient Assistant Dashboard
-A overview of the setup, deployment, and architecture of the Patient Assistant project.
+An overview of the setup, deployment, and architecture of the Patient Assistant project.

 ## Setup & Run Instructions